HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 ---
 ### Section 4.4: Connectors

 Ever tried to plug your phone charger into a USB-C port, only to realize it's micro-USB?
 That's the world of connectors in a nutshell.
-In ham radio, getting the right connection is crucial—it's the handshake between your radio and antenna.
+In ham radio, getting the right connection is crucial — it's the handshake between your radio and antenna.

 Let’s take a look at the connectors you’re most likely to encounter as a new Technician, especially if you’re working with handheld radios.

 #### SMA (SubMiniature version A)

-This little connector is like the smartphone of radio connectors—small, sleek, and everywhere these days.
+This little connector is like the smartphone of radio connectors — small, sleek, and everywhere these days.
 Most modern handheld radios use them, but here’s where it can get a bit tricky:

 - Major brands like **Icom, Yaesu, and Kenwood** typically put an **SMA-F (female)** connector on the radio, so you need an **SMA-M (male)** antenna.
 - However, many newer brands, especially **Baofeng and other Chinese brands**, do the opposite.
 They use an **SMA-M** connector on the radio, so you’ll need an **SMA-F** antenna.